jsirgo/lvm-discord-bot/README.md

     "token": "BOT_TOKEN"
 }
 ```
-And replace BOT_TOKEN with the one you get from the Discord Developer Portal.
+Replace BOT_TOKEN with the one you get from the Discord Developer Portal.

 ### Set up bot configuration
 To get sounds from [dmcallejo/lavidamoderna_bot](https://github.com/dmcallejo/lavidamoderna_bot) execute get-sounds.sh: